Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Introduction

-Although simulators provide substantial advantages for DRL, learning in simulators faces a major challenge of bridging the \it reality gap\rm, which refers to the mismatch in behaviors between simulated and real systems.
+Although simulators provide substantial advantages for DRL, learning in simulators faces a major challenge of bridging the {\it reality gap}, which refers to the mismatch in behaviors between simulated and real systems.
 If a control policy is learned for a simulated system that poorly represents the real system, it may not perform as expected.
-In general, even if a high-fidelity simulator is available, it remains challenging to accurately identify the \it system parameters \rm of the real system (e.g., mass, friction coefficients, and actuator gains).
-Thus, \it domain randomization \rm (DR) has been proposed to learn control policies that are robust to the reality gap \citep{DR,understanding_DR}.
-In DRL with DR, the uncertain system parameters are randomized within a given range during the learning phase in a simulator, rather than learning for a fixed set of the parameters.
-This enables the agent to experience diverse scenarios.
-Despite its conceptual simplicity, DR has successfully bridged the reality gap in complex robotic systems.
-However, in general, a control policy learned with DR needs the system parameters of a real system to determine control actions appropriately.
-When the system parameters of the real system are not observable, it is necessary to employ DNNs with recurrent architectures such as \it recurrent neural networks \rm and \it long short-term memory networks\rm, which may increase the complexity of the learning procedure due to issues such as vanishing or exploding gradients.
-Additionally, the effectiveness of DR may be limited when the range of the potential reality gap is large.
-In DRL with DR, since a control policy is evaluated by an expected objective over randomly sampled system parameters, the learned control policy may not perform well across all parameters within the given range.
+Even if a high-fidelity simulator is available, it remains challenging to accurately identify the {\it system parameters} of the real system (e.g., mass and friction coefficients).
+To learn control policies that are robust to the reality gap, {\it domain randomization} (DR) has been proposed \citep{DR,understanding_DR}.
+In DRL with DR, the uncertain system parameters are randomized within a given range during the learning phase in a simulator instead of being fixed, which exposes the agent to diverse system dynamics.
+Despite its conceptual simplicity, DR has successfully bridged the reality gap in complex robotic systems \citep{DR}.
+Nevertheless, a control policy learned with DR needs the system parameters of a real system to determine control actions appropriately.
+When the system parameters are not directly observable, recurrent architectures are often employed to infer the latent information from observation histories.
+However, methods with recurrent architectures typically require specialized training procedures to handle temporal dependencies in partially observable settings, which may increase training complexity \citep{Reccurent_DRL}.
+Additionally, the effectiveness of DR may become limited when the parameter space is large and the corresponding system behaviors differ significantly across parameters.
+Since DR optimizes an expected objective over randomly sampled system parameters, learning a uniformly effective policy over the entire parameter space can become increasingly challenging.
+Therefore, instead of learning a single policy over the entire parameter space, we construct multiple expert policies offline and adaptively switch among them online through a lightweight adaptation mechanism.